Back to portfolioSold out

 Arrival

 A proper front door — not a lobby — opens onto a full entry hall.
-The penthouse at 2414 is marked with a matte-black door and brass numerals; inside, a white-oak runner carries you past the powder room into the great room.
+One penthouse is marked with a matte-black door and brass numerals; inside, a white-oak runner carries you past the powder room into the great room.

 01/02 frames